Mason-mjones/ms274_fall2025/Model Project/readme.md

 #SBATCH --partition=nodes
 #SBATCH --nodes=1
 #SBATCH --ntasks=2
-#SBATCH --time=10:00:00
 export MPI_HOME=/scratch/home/[username]/.conda/envs/ms274 mpirun -np 2 ./mitgcmuv
 - then submit the slurm job to start the model

 ### Step 5.
 Analyze the Model Output
-- 5 variables outputs were created in your diags folder but the only improtant one to download to your loacl computer is the vel_3D_mon_snap folder.
+- 5 variable outputs were created in your diags folder but the only improtant one to download to your loacl computer is the vel_3D_mon_snap folder.
 - Once the files are downloaded(its going to take awhile) you can open the analysis notebooks provided to look at current and near bottom velocity differences within the model grid.

 ---